 During your consultation, your hair will be assessed to see if it can regrow.
 If regrowth is possible, treatment will be recommended.
-If treatment is recommended it will either help to regrow your hair or stabilise your hair loss, and this depends on what type of hair loss you have, what caused it and if there is any damage to your hair follicles.
+If treatment is recommended it will either help to regrow your hair or stabilise your hair loss, depending on what type of hair loss you have, what caused it and if there is any damage to your hair follicles.
 In some types of hair loss, you may need to try a course of treatment to see how your hair follicles respond.
-This will be made clear to you during your consultation.
+This will be made clear to you during your video consultation.

 How successful is treatment?

 That's great news!
 Trichology is an extremely rewarding career where you can help lots of people both physically and emotionally who are suffering with scalp and hair conditions.
-Click
+Click here

-here to find out more about the International Association of Trichologists course and clinical training.
+to find out more about the International Association of Trichologists course and clinical training.

-I have a question thats not here
+I have a question that isn’t listed here

 We are always developing the FAQ page, so please contact the clinic using the contact form